Disentangled Representation Learning for Parametric Partial Differential Equations: DisentangO

-Here, $\Theta_H$ is the trainable parameters of $\mcH$, and $\tilde{\zb}^\eta\in\real^{d_z}$ denotes the learned latent variables, which can be transformed to the ground-truth latent variable $\zb^{\eta}$ via an invertible function $h$.
-The goal of disentanglement is not to discover $\bb^\eta$, since some features may not be identifiable.
+The forward modeling objective is to learn a surrogate solution operator $\mathcal{G}[\cdot;\theta^\eta]$ for $\mathcal{G}^\dag$, where $\theta^\eta$ denotes the task-specific NO parameters for the forward surrogate operator in the $\eta$-th task, associated with $\bb^\eta$.
+Note that all tasks share the same NO architecture, $\mathcal{G}$, and the surrogate operator for each task depends on the physical system $\eta$ through the task-specific parameter $\theta^\eta$.}

+\YY{For inverse modeling, let $\mathcal{H}^\dag$ denote the (unknown) inverse operator that maps function pairs $(\ub,\fb)$ to the underlying PDE parameter $\bb$.
+In practice, identifying \LZ{$\mcG^\dag$is often impossible}, as the available data of $(\ub,\fb)$ may not contain sufficient information to identify all features of $\bb$.
 For instance, in a Dirichlet boundary condition problem, $\ub^\eta_i(\xb)=0$ for all $\xb\in\partial\Omega$, making $\bb^{\eta}$ not learnable on $\partial\Omega$.
-Hence, a more realistic goal is to discover the underlying mechanism of $\bb$ in the space of identifiability, i.e., $\zb$, or its equivalent transformation $\tilde{\zb}$.
+A more realistic goal is therefore to recover the underlying mechanism of $\bb$ in the space of identifiability, i.e., $\zb$.
+Thus, our second objective is to construct an inverse map by estimating embedding $\tilde{\zb}^\eta$ of the hidden parameter $\bb^\eta$ from $\theta^\eta$:

+where $\Theta_H$ are trainable parameters of $\mcH$, and $\tilde{\zb}^\eta\in\real^{d_z}$ denotes the learned latent variables that can be transformed to the ground-truth latent variable $\zb^{\eta}$ via an invertible function $h$.
+The goal of disentanglement is to discover $\tilde{\zb}$, together with the solution operator $\mcG$.}